 Schuyler County, IL

-This isolated wooden bridge over the railroad tracks in rural Schuyler County is rumored to be the home of a phantom train.
+This isolated wooden bridge over the railroad tracks in rural Schuyler County is rumoured to be the home of a phantom train.
 Locals claim that if you stand on the bridge at night, the bridge will begin to shake and you will hear a train whistle, but no train will ever arrive.
 Another story, common to many rural railroad bridges, is that a bus filled with children plummeted off the bridge, killing all aboard.
 Now the ghosts of the children can be seen darting in and out of the nearby woods.
 Two men in particular heard the sound of children crying while they were exploring the area.

 9. 400th Avenue Bridge